gaveer/Krowi_Addons/Krowi_AchievementFilter/CurseForgeDescription_NoMarkup.md

 Each expansion has its own category: Classic, The Burning Crusade, Wrath of the Lich King, Cataclysm, Mists of Pandaria, Warlords of Dreanor, Legion, Battle for Azeroth and Shadowlands.
 Each expansion is divided in Zones, Dungeons and Raids and Pet Battles where available.
 Wrath of the Lich King has separate categories for 10 and 25 man Raids.
+Wrath of the Lich King expansion feature: Argent Tournament.
 Cataclysm expansion feature: Tol Barad.
-Mists of Pandaria expansion feature: Scenarios and Proving Grounds.
+Mists of Pandaria expansion feature: Brawler's Guild, Scenarios, Proving Grounds.
-Warlords of Dreanor expansion feature: Garrison.
+Warlords of Dreanor expansion feature: Brawler's Guild and Garrison.
-Legion expansion feature: Class Hall.
+Legion expansion feature: Brawler's Guild and Class Hall.
-Battle for Azeroth expansion feature: Island Expeditions, War Effort, Heart of Azeroth and Visions of N'Zoth.
+Battle for Azeroth expansion feature: Brawler's Guild, Island Expeditions, War Effort, Heart of Azeroth and Visions of N'Zoth.
 Shadowlands expansion feature: Torghast and Covenant Sanctums.
+Coming in x: New achievements coming in the next patch hidden behind a * SPOLER WARNING *.
 Unobtainable Legacy categories can be found when the 'Not Obtainable' filter is checked.

 Features

 A new tab with custom categories mentioned above.